BettyzhangPei/Heritability-Velocity/README.md

 # Define number of genome-wide common variants, number of causal variants, sample size etc.
 #  P represents the number of genome-wide common variants
 P <- 6948674
-# P0 represents the number of causal variants:
+# P0 represents the number of causal variants
 P0 <- 10000
 #  N denotes the number of subjects
 N <- 2000